-Centre had listed obstacles for ‘one nation, one election’ months before forming panel
+Centre cited obstacles in implementing ‘one nation, one election’ but formed a panel a month later

 Law Minister Arjun Meghwal had told the Parliament that the cost of additional EVMs and VVPATs could alone run into thousands of crore.

-Months before its fresh push for holding simultaneous polls, the Bharatiya Janata Party-led Central government had admitted in July that the “one nation, one election” proposal would face several hurdles.
+A month before forming a committee to look into the feasibility of holding simultaneous polls to the Lok Sabha and state Assemblies, the Bharatiya Janata Party-led Central government had admitted in July that the “one nation, one election” proposal would face several hurdles.

-On July 27, in a written reply to the Rajya Sabha, Union Law Minister Arjun Meghwal had listed five impediments to the proposal, including the amendment of five Articles of the Constitution.
+On July 27, in a written reply to the Rajya Sabha, Union Law Minister Arjun Meghwal had listed five impediments to the proposal, including having to amend five Articles of the Constitution.

 These are Articles 83 (relating to the duration of Houses of Parliament), 85 (relating to dissolution of the House by the president), 172 (relating to the duration of the state legislatures), 174 (relating to dissolution of the state legislatures) and 356 (relating to the imposition of President’s Rule in states).

-The law minister had also said that holding simultaneous national and state Assembly elections will require the consensus of all political parties and state governments.
+The law minister had also said that holding simultaneous national and state Assembly elections would require the consensus of all political parties and state governments.

 “Having regard to the federal structure of our system of governance, it is imperative that consensus of all state governments is also obtained,” he had said.